marrink-lab/polyply_1.0/.github/CONTRIBUTING.md

 #### Contributing code

 To contribute code simply open a pull request.
-The dev-tream will try it’s best to assist with tips, tricks, and guidance to make a PR as successful as possible.
+The dev-tream will try its best to assist with tips, tricks, and guidance to make a PR as successful as possible.
 If you are in doubt as to whether your code addition/project would be accepted simply open an issue and let us help you.